 Generally, in the "User Submissions" section you explain that your business doesn't own the user-generated content and any submitted content must belong to the users submitting the content - or at least the user secures authorization from the content owner to submit the material.

 Once the content submitted, the business gains a non-exclusive license.
-There's also a disclaimer indicating that users access user-generated content at their own risk.
+There can also be a disclaimer indicating that users access user-generated content at their own risk.

 Vox Media Terms of Use: User Submissions